The Repository pattern in Go: a painless way to simplify your service logic

 The idea of using the repository pattern is:

-In the previous article, we refactored Hour
+In the previous article, we refactored Hour to use the DDD Lite approach.

 Our domain layer ensures that we can’t do anything “stupid”.
-We also don’t need to think about any validation.
+We also don’t need to think about validation.

-We need to be able to get the current state of Hour
+We need to be able to get the current state of Hour from the database and save it.

 Let’s reflect our needs in the interface: